George W. Ahr: Bishop of Trenton

-On January 28, 1950, Ahr was appointed the seventh bishop of the Diocese of Trenton by Pope Pius XII.
+On January 28, 1950, Ahr was appointed the seventh bishop of Trenton by Pope Pius XII.
 He received his episcopal consecration on March 20, 1950, from Archbishop Thomas J. Walsh, with Bishops Bartholomew J. Eustace and Thomas A. Boland serving as co-consecrators.
 During his tenure, the number of Catholics in the diocese rose from 300,000 to 850,000.
 Ahr founded 50 parishes and dedicated 100 new churches, 90 schools, and over 60 other buildings.
 He attended the Second Vatican Council in Rome from 1962 to 1965.
 Ahr perceived a growing anti-clericalism in the United States, and opposed the Christian Layman's Experimental Organization.

 Retirement and legacy

-On June 23, 1979, Pope John Paul II accepted Ahr's resignation as bishop of the Diocese of Trenton; he was the longest-serving bishop of Trenton.
+On June 23, 1979, Pope John Paul II accepted Ahr's resignation as bishop of Trenton; he was the longest-serving bishop of the diocese.
 George Ahr died at Morris Hall Home of the Aged in Lawrenceville, New Jersey, on May 5, 1993, at age 88.